elexLogo

 Drawbacks Of FedEx

-Shipping costs are comparatively higher: FedEx shipments frequently cost more than USPS.
-It is the extra price you pay for their precise shipment tracking systems and on-time efficient deliveries.
+Shipping costs are comparatively higher: FedEx shipments frequently cost more than USPS shipments.
+It is the extra price you pay for their precise shipment tracking systems and on-time, efficient deliveries.

 There isn’t a service that will pick up your packages for you for free: FedEx does not provide a free package pickup service, with the exception of its regular Express pickups.
 The majority of pickup services are charged.